fabiommendes/craftinginterpreters/book/statements-and-state.md

 lives on the Java stack and is implicitly discarded when the interpreter returns from the block's visit method.

-I considered that for jlox, but it's kind of tedious and verbose adding an environment parameter to every single visit method.
+I considered that for pylox, but it's kind of tedious and verbose adding an environment parameter to every single visit method.
 To keep the book a little simpler, I went with the mutable field.